-In 2D mode, there are four possible pictures to take in each 60s window, a picture of each of the points can be taken from each orbit once.
+In 2D game, there are four possible pictures to take in each 60s window, a picture of each of the points can be taken from each orbit once.
 These limitations are reset after each 60s window.

-In 3D mode, there are six possible pictures to take in each 60s window, a picture of each of the points can be taken from each orbit once.
+In 3D game and Alliance game, there are six possible pictures to take in each 60s window, a picture of each of the points can be taken from each orbit once.
 These limitations are reset after each 60s window.